pluskid/Mocha.jl/docs/tutorial/mnist.rst

   An array of symbols specifying where to get data from.
 In this case, we are asking for a single data source called ``:data``.
 This is provided by the HDF5 data layer we just defined.
-By default, the HDF5 data layer tries to find two dataset named ``data`` and ``label`` from the HDF5 file, and provide two stream of data called ``:data`` and ``:label``, respectively.
+By default, the HDF5 data layer tries to find two datasets named ``data`` and ``label`` from the HDF5 file, and to provide two streams of data called ``:data`` and ``:label``, respectively.
 You can change that by specifying the ``tops`` property for the HDF5 data layer if needed.
 ``tops``
-  This specify a list of names for the output of the convolution layer.
-In this case, we are only taking one stream of input and after convolution, we output on stream of convolved data with the name ``:conv``.
+  This specifies a list of names for the output of the convolution layer.
+In this case, we are only taking one stream of input and after convolution, we output one stream of convolved data with the name ``:conv``.

 Another convolution layer and pooling layer are defined similarly,